Neurofeedback for First Responders

 According to a 2018 Supplemental Research Bulletin from the Substance Abuse and Mental Health Services Administration’s Disaster Technical Assistance Center, about three in 10 first responders live with depression and post-traumatic stress disorder (PTSD).

 Trauma is a factor that First Responders are typically exposed to each shift.
-As a First Responder, you may experience personal trauma, or face a life and death experience or injury, or are chronically exposed to vicarious trauma.
+As a First Responder, you may experience personal trauma, face a life and death experience or injury, or are chronically exposed to vicarious trauma.
 This shows up in psychological and physical issues related to work.

 While our brain and body are designed to cope with fear, stress, and danger, they’re not designed to stay in these activated states for prolonged periods of time.
 As First Responders, your exposure to trauma and crisis mean your neurophysiological systems related to keeping any individual safe are constantly in overdrive.